-- The setting of initial reserves should be timely, reasonable, and follow documented company policy. - Changes to reserves should be timely, reasonable, and follow documented company policy.
+The setting of initial reserves should be timely, reasonable, and follow documented SC policy.

+Changes to reserves should be timely, reasonable, and follow documented SC policy.

-PS II A 3 PIP Initial Investigation
+d.
+Standard III.A.3.: PIP Initial Investigation

-• The setting of initial and subsequent reserves should be timely, reasonable, and follow documented company policy.
+The setting of initial and subsequent reserves should be timely, reasonable, and follow documented company policy.